-Why is it so hard to “fix” your GPA?
+Why is it so hard to “fix” a low GPA?

-A low GPA is probably the hardest area to improve.
-This makes sense – it was years in the making, and can’t be undone without time.
-It can take about a year in advanced level science courses to bump a high 2.x GPA over 3.0.
-The lower your GPA, and the more classes you’ve taken, the longer it will take to reflect improvements in your academic record.
+A low GPA is probably the hardest area to improve – it can take about a year in advanced level science courses to bump a high 2.x GPA over 3.0.
+And the lower your GPA, and the more classes you’ve taken, the longer it will take to reflect improvements in your academic record.

 Fortunately, whether your GPA is just a bit off the mark or well below the competitive level, there are steps you can take.

-However, getting into one of these programs is still going to require a strong GPA.
+Getting into a DO program is still going to require a strong GPA.
 So what can you do if your grades are lower?

 This is a popular route, especially for applicants who did well on the MCAT but need some help with their GPA.
 Retaking science classes can show you’ve mastered the material, but a better strategy is to take advanced classes and do well.
 If you have any doubt about your ability to get an A, then this is probably not the best path for you.